oneeve8/kobble-data/content/markdown.md

 \*star\*

-For emojis, use colon before and after.
+For emojis, use a colon before and after.

  +1 , sparkles, camel, tada, rocket, metal,
 :+1: :sparkles: :camel: :tada: :rocket: :metal: